23rd February, 2022

 Brad:

 That’s pretty good!
 OK so let’s chat about search then, particularly site search I guess or product discovery or whatever phrase you want to use.
-The facts to begin with: 70% of websites that we know use Google Custom Search which is crazy considering that’s a 15-year-old site search platform that doesn’t really look much different to as it did 15 years ago.
+The facts to begin with: 70% of websites that we know use https://developers.google.com/custom-search which is crazy considering that’s a 15-year-old site search platform that doesn’t really look much different to as it did 15 years ago.
 Also, 85% of e-commerce retailers don’t actually optimize site search which is crazy considering the potential, so moving on from that I guess your clients in particular – I get that your proposition is a little bit different around SEO and that kind of creative piece, but on-site search: how much emphasis do your clients pay on that and do you feel that’s enough?

 Stephen: